ipython/ipython-website/index.rst

 Have a look at the `talks and presentations <presentation.html>`_ we have given about IPython.

-IPython supports Python 2.5 and 2.6 officially.
+IPython supports Python 2.5 to 2.7 officially.
 If you need to use Python 2.4, the 0.10 series probably works OK but has not been extensively tested with 2.4.

 ~~~~~~~~~~~~~